dgnerlab/unbreakable-user-permalink/README.md

 # Unbreakable User Permalink (for User Cache)
 <a href="https://github.com/dgnerlab/unbreakable-user-permalink">Unbreakable User Permalink</a> 💪🏻 is a snippet to better handle <a href="https://docs.wp-rocket.me/article/313-user-cache">'User Cache - WP Rocket'</a> using <a href="https://developer.wordpress.org/reference/functions/add_query_arg/">Query string</a>.
 This simple snippet was made by a fan of <a href="https://wp-rocket.me/">WP Rocket</a>.
 This is not an official plugin.
-But, any plugin that can Cache query string can do the same.
+Also, any plugin that can Cache query string can do the same.

 <br />